-Just as cloud adoption is a journey, cloud security is also an ongoing journey of incremental progress and maturity, not a static destination.
+Just as cloud adoption is a journey, cloud security is an ongoing journey of incremental progress and maturity, not a static destination.

 Envision a security end state

-Mapping to concepts, frameworks, and standards
+Map to concepts, frameworks, and standards

 NIST cybersecurity framework: For organizations that use the NIST cybersecurity framework, we have highlighted bold text where the framework most closely maps.
 Modern access control and DevSecOps map broadly to the full spectrum of the framework, so those items aren't noted individually.

-Mapping to roles and responsibilities
+Map to roles and responsibilities

 For more information, see Cloud security functions.